dbl-works/terraform/aws/ecs/README.md

 When using Rails with Puma, the default timeout is 20 seconds.
 This can be changed by setting the `persistent_timeout` option in `config/puma.rb`.

+If you enable WAF, and you don't specify any further rules, then the default rule will be to block all traffic that doesn't come from Cloudflare.
+If you set `waf_require_cloudflare` to `false`, then all traffic will be blocked and you must specify rules to allow traffic.

 ## Usage

 ```terraform